 Notice: This is an official form from the North Carolina Administration of the Courts (AOC), which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-Right after downloading, you may fill out the North Carolina Notice manually or with the help of an editing software program.
+Choose to receive the form in PDF or DOCX format.
+Simply click Download and locate your template in the My documents section.
+Feel free to save the template to your device or print it out.
+After downloading, you can complete the North Carolina Notice either manually or with the assistance of editing software.
 Print it out and reuse the template multiple times.
-Do more for less with US Legal Forms!
+Achieve more for less with US Legal Forms!

 North Carolina law says that your landlord must keep your housing fit and safe.
 It also says that you, the tenant, must pay your rent, keep your home clean, and not damage your home.
 To make the law work, both the tenant and the landlord must do their part.